dpakGit/100_Days_of_DevOps/Terraform_Tasks/07_Create_EC2_Instance_Using_Terraform/Task.md

 bob@iac-server ~/terraform via 💠 default ✖ vi main.tf

-bob@iac-server ~/terraform via 💠 default ➜  terraform validate
-╷
-│ Error: Invalid function argument
-│
-│   on main.tf line 3, in resource "aws_key_pair" "nautilus_kp":
-│    3:   public_key = file("/home/bob/.ssh/id_rsa.pub")
-│     ├────────────────
-│     │ while calling file(path)
-│
-│ Invalid value for "path" parameter: no file exists at │ "/home/bob/.ssh/id_rsa.pub"; this function works only │ with files that are distributed as part of the
-│ configuration source code, so if this file will be
-│ created by a resource in this configuration you must │ instead obtain this result from an attribute of that │ resource.
-╵

 bob@iac-server ~/terraform via 💠 default ✖ vi main.tf

 bob@iac-server ~/terraform via 💠 default ➜  terraform fmt